Skip to main content

 • STAT 4996: Capstone

-• Five restricted elective courses, at least three from the Data Analysis list.
+• Four restricted elective courses, at least two from the Data Analysis list.

 *Note: SEAS students may use equivalent APMA courses for the MATH courses listed above.